quacrobat/yume/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 YUME is a technological platform for developing web based 3D applications.
 Its technology stack consists of many popular frameworks like node.js, express or three.js.
-The goal of this project is to provide a foundation for all kinds of 3D-based applications (especially games).
+The goal of this project is to provide a foundation for all kinds of 3D-based web applications (especially games).
+YUME is written in JavaScript.

 ### [DEMO](http://yume.human-interactive.org/)